 Micronesia is a beneficiary of the Standard GSP.
-With a per capita income of $4,084 in 2023, the World Bank classifies Micronesia as a lower middle-income country.
-Total EU imports from Micronesia amounted to about €624,000 in 2023.
-Given the low export amounts, the country uses GSP preferences only to a very limited amount, and preferential imports in 2023 were less than €10,000.
+With a per capita income of $4,166 in 2024, the World Bank classifies Micronesia as a lower middle-income country.
+Total EU imports from Micronesia amounted to about €369,000 in 2024.
+Given the low export amounts, the country uses GSP preferences only to a limited amount; preferential imports in 2024 were about €50,000.

 The Standard GSP targets developing countries that are classified by the World Bank as lower or lower-middle income countries and which do not have equal preferential access to the EU market through any other arrangement.
 Standard GSP beneficiary countries can benefit from duty suspension for non-sensitive products as well as duty reductions for sensitive products across approximately 66% of all EU tariff lines.